MaxDroid42/raspotify_info_display/RPi/README.md

 # Info-Display for Raspotify

-It will be frustrating following this guide.
+It will be frustrating to follow this guide.
 Sorry!

 ## Installation
 * Install pip3 ```sudo apt install python3-pip```